The 144,000, the Elect of the Sanctified Church

 “then I heard the voice of something like a great multitude and like the sound of many waters” (Revelation 19:6).

-The 144,000 are equated to the Angel flying in the midst of heaven, and the Rider on the White Horse
+The 144,000 is the Angel flying in the midst of heaven, and the Rider on the White Horse in Revelation 14

 four winds – the four Angels are symbolic.
 Each Angel holds back one of the four winds of the earth.
 These winds bring destruction, as in Jeremiah 49:36, “against Elam I will bring the four winds from the four quarters of heaven.”